WyriHaximus/Ratchet/docs/events.md

 Once the event listener has done it's job it can either `resolve` or `reject` the given promise.
 Wether the promise is resolved or rejected it starts sending the result back to the client before calling the `Rachet.WampServer.RpcSuccess` or `Rachet.WampServer.RpcFailed` events.

-## pub/sub ##
+## Pub/Sub ##

-Pubsub events work slightly differently and have more then 1 event to listen on.
+PubSub events work slightly differently and have more then 1 event to listen on.

 - `Rachet.WampServer.onSubscribeNewTopic.YOURTOPICNAME` when a topic is `fresh` a.k.a. no clients are listening on it untill now.
 - `Rachet.WampServer.onSubscribe.YOURTOPICNAME` when a client subscribes to a topic with other clients listening on it.